b00401062/b00401062.github.io/Textbooks/Bloch's Effective Java.md

     - Adapt the Builder pattern from object construction to method invocation.
 - For parameter types, favor interfaces over classes.
 - Prefer two-element enum types to boolean parameters.

+###  Use overloading judiciously

+- The choice of which overloading to invoke is made at compile time.
+- Selection among methods can be confusing:
+    - Selection among overloaded methods is static.
+    - Selection among overridden methods is dynamic.
+- Avoid confusing uses of overloading.
+- A safe, conservative policy is never to export two overloadings with the same number of parameters.
+- It is better to give methods different names instead of overloading them.
+- Two distinct classes are said to be **unrelated** if neither class is a descendant of the other